mrfinnsmith/Instant-Currency-Tools-for-Sheets/README.md

 # Data Storage & Rate Checking Flow

-- **Currency rates**: Stored in MongoDB
+- **Currency rates**: Stored in MongoDB Atlas
+  - Apps Script projects cannot directly access MongoDB (no native driver support)
+  - **Architecture**: Apps Script → Google Cloud Function (proxy) → MongoDB Atlas
+  - Cloud Function provides HTTP interface with IAM authentication
-  - Updated daily via `src/event-handlers/mongoDailyRateUpdates.js`
+  - Updated daily via `src/event-handlers/mongoDailyRateUpdates.js` (runs every 15 minutes, updates when new data available)
   - On-demand rate fetching process:
     1. When user selects currency pair and date, first checks script cache
-    2. If not in cache, checks MongoDB for the rate
+    2. If not in cache, calls Cloud Function to query MongoDB for the rate
     3. If not in MongoDB, calls Frankfurter API
-    4. Each successful lookup updates both cache and MongoDB
+    4. Each successful lookup updates both cache and MongoDB via Cloud Function
     5. All lookups tracked in `src/add-on/CurrencyConvertor.js` via `CurrencyRateService` class
 - **Subscriptions**: Tracked in spreadsheet with plans to move to MongoDB
   - Premium user emails stored with product ID and status